Kumar-Amitesh/CryptoPulse/Readme.md

-## Assignment Objective
+## CryptoPulse

-- This assignment is designed to assess your ability to build a full backend system, interact with external APIs, use databases, and work with background jobs and event queues.
+- This api is designed to assess your ability to build a full backend system, interact with external APIs, use databases, and work with background jobs and event queues.
-- You are required to build **two Node.js servers** using **MongoDB** and [**NATS](https://nats.io/)(or equivalent event queue)**.
+- Build **two Node.js servers** using **MongoDB** and [**NATS](https://nats.io/)(or equivalent event queue)**.
 The two servers will communicate to collect and expose cryptocurrency statistics.
-- You’re free to use AI tools to help you with building the application.

 ## Task 1